Moodle LMS Voluntary Product Accessibility Template (VPAT)

 Level AA

-Supports The keyboard focus is visible on all pages, allowing users to help users easily determine their location as they navigate through the page contents.
+Supports The keyboard focus is visible on all pages, allowing users to easily determine their location as they navigate through the page contents.

 2.4.8 Location